eQualPress/eq-auth/README.md

 - **Seamless User Login:**
-  Integration with eQual framework enables users to log in to WordPress using their eQual credentials, enhancing user experience.
+  Integration with eQual framework enables users to log in to WordPress using their eQual credentials, enhancing user experience with controller call ``wordpress_user_signin``.

 - **User Data Synchronization:**
-  The plugin synchronizes user data between WordPress and eQual, ensuring consistency and accuracy across platforms.
+  The plugin synchronized user data between WordPress and eQual, ensuring consistency and accuracy across platforms.

 - **New User Registration:**
-  Automatically syncs new user registrations with eQual to maintain a unified user database.
+  Automatically syncs new user registrations with eQual to maintain a unified user database with controller call ``wordpress_user_signup``.

 - **Password Reset Integration:**
   Allows users to reset their passwords in WordPress, updating the changes in eQual for enhanced security.

 - **Profile Update Sync:**
   Updates user profiles in eQual when changes are made in WordPress, ensuring data integrity and consistency.
+Call the controller ``wordpress_user_update``.

 - **Smooth Logout Process:**
   Clears access token cookies upon user logout from WordPress, enhancing security and privacy.
+  Call the controller ``wordpress_user_signout``.

 ## Hooks and Filters used